PIMphony: Overcoming Bandwidth and Capacity Inefficiency in PIM-based Long-Context LLM Inference System: Introduction

 \section{Introduction}

-The rapid advancement of large language models (LLMs) has transformed fields ranging from natural language processing to intelligent agents by enabling the generation of contextually relevant responses across diverse applications ~\cite{openai2024gpt4technicalreport, team2023gemini, Touvron2023Llama2O, anthropic2024sonnet, jiang2023mistral7b}.
-In particular, \emph{long-context} LLMs, capable of maintaining coherence across tens of thousands of tokens, have significantly enhanced contextual relevance in various tasks.
-For instance, long document summarization ~\cite{zhong-etal-2021-qmsum} generates cohesive summaries from dispersed information across different sections of extensive text, while repository-level code analysis ~\cite{liu2023repobench} extends programming assistants' capabilities to analyze entire codebases comprising thousands of lines.
-Furthermore, chain-of-thought (CoT) reasoning has recently improved answer quality by leveraging multi-step contextual reasoning ~\cite{wei2022chain, openai2024o1}.
-These advancements rely on inference-time processing of extended contexts, with recent LLMs supporting long-context handling capabilities ranging from 16K to 200K tokens ~\cite{bai2023qwen, mpt7b, anthropic2024sonnet, openai2024o1}.
+The rapid advancement of Large Language Models (LLMs) has transformed fields ranging from natural language processing to intelligent agents by enabling the generation of contextually relevant responses across diverse applications~\cite{openai2024gpt4technicalreport, comanici2025gemini25pushingfrontier, grattafiori2024llama3herdmodels, anthropic2024sonnet, jiang2023mistral7b}.
+In particular, long-context LLMs, capable of maintaining coherence across hundreds of thousands of tokens, have significantly enhanced contextual relevance in various tasks.
+For instance, long document summarization~\cite{zhong-etal-2021-qmsum} generates cohesive summaries from dispersed information across different sections of extensive text, while repository-level code analysis~\cite{liu2023repobench} extends programming assistants’ capabilities to analyze entire codebases comprising thousands of lines.
+Furthermore, chain-of-thought (CoT) reasoning has recently improved answer quality by leveraging multi-step contextual reasoning~\cite{yang2025qwen3technicalreport, mpt7b, anthropic2024sonnet, openai2024o1}.

-There have been many recent works on accelerating LLM inference, but most have focused on LLM inferences with shorter context (i.e., up to 4 or 8k)~\cite{hong2023dfx, zeng2024flightllm, wu2024pimgpt, aminabadi2022deepspeedinference}.
-As the context length increases, both the memory capacity and the memory bandwidth become a greater bottleneck during LLM inference.
-In particular, the memory capacity for the key-value cache (KV-cache), which is needed during Attention computation, increases linearly with the input context length.
-Since Attention relies on general matrix-vector multiplication (GEMV), the compute density (operations per byte) of LLM decoding is reduced and decoding becomes memory bandwidth bound.
-To provide sufficient memory capacity and bandwidth, multi-GPUs are commonly used but results in underutilization of GPU compute.

-To address the memory bandwidth challenges, DRAM-based Processing-in-Memory (PIM) technology offers a promising solution by embedding computational capabilities directly within the memory~\cite{Vetter.2023, Ausavarungnirun.2020, Kim.2021qc, Cho.2023, lavenier2016mapping, choi2023unleashing, choi2024attacc, heo2024neupims}. {Fixed-functional unit} PIM systems, such as AiMX~\cite{Cho.2022, Cho.2023, he2020newton, kwon2022system, kwon2023memory}, are particularly well-suited for accelerating GEMV in LLM inference by exploiting the high internal memory bandwidth within DRAM modules. {While PIM can accelerate GEMV, leveraging PIM for long-context LLM decoding presents new challenges}, including the following.

-\begin{enumerate} \item \textbf{Memory capacity:} Individual PIM chip memory capacity is limited to a few GBs and is problematic for large KV-caches that require up to hundreds of GBs for long context. \item \textbf{\emph{Static} PIM memory management:} Long-context LLM have a diverse set of input context lengths and a fixed (or static) memory management results in inefficient usage of PIM memory and reduces overall throughput. \item \textbf{I/O buffer bottleneck:} Non-square, aspect ratio of KV-cache, caused by long context inputs, creates a new PIM bottleneck in the I/O buffers. \end{enumerate}